QITI/pySLM2/paper.md

 ---

 # Summary
 Holographic beam shaping using spatial light modulators (SLMs) as a reprogrammable hologram offers a powerful tool for precise and flexible optical controls.
-It has been adopted for a wide range of research, including atom trapping[@gaunt2012robust], optical addressing of individual quantum objects[@motlakunta2023preserving;@islam2015measuring], and multi-beam laser machining[@obata2010multi].
+It has been adopted for a wide range of research, including atom trapping[@gaunt2012robust], optical addressing of individual quantum objects[@motlakunta2023preserving], preparation of exotic quantum states[@islam2015measuring], and multi-beam laser machining[@obata2010multi].

 `pySLM2` is a python package designed for full-stack control of SLMs for holographic beam shaping, encompassing hologram generation, simulation, and hardware controls.

-The package implements the hologram generation algorithms of the Lee hologram[@lee1978iii] and its improved predecessors from @zupancic2016ultra and @shih2021reprogrammable, targeting the digital micromirror device (DMD) based SLM with binary amplitude controls.
+The package implements the hologram generation algorithms of the Lee hologram[@lee1978iii] and its improved predecessors[@zupancic2016ultra;@shih2021reprogrammable], targeting the digital micromirror device (DMD) based SLM with binary amplitude controls.
 It also implements the Gerchberg-Saxton algorithm[@gerhberg1972practical] suitable for liquid crystal on silicon (LCoS) based SLMs with pure phase controls.

 Under the hood, the package uses `TensorFlow` for intensive numerical computations.
 By leveraging `TensorFlow`, the package harnesses the power of GPUs for faster computation without the need for code modification.
 This results in a significant speed-up for algorithms that require robust numerical computation, such as many hologram generation algorithms relying on iterative Fourier transformations.

 Additionally, the package offers a universal interface for different SLMs, ensuring that code written for one device can be seamlessly adapted to another.
-As of this writing, the package supports DMDs from both Visitech and Vialux.
+As of this writing, the package supports DMD controllers from two commercial vendors, Visitech, INC and ViALUX GmbH.

 # Statement of need
 High-quality optical controls are crucial for numerous scientific and engineering applications.
 For instance, in atom-based quantum information processors, individual atom quantum states are often manipulated by individually addressable laser beams.
 The quality of these addressing beams directly impacts the fidelity of quantum operations[@motlakunta2023preserving].